President – Ginny Fox

 I believe that peace is possible in Rhode Island and would like to help make it possible.
 I hold a Bachelor of Arts in Spanish from the University of Rhode Island and a Master of Arts in International Affairs from the New School.
 I have held many jobs including working as a AmeriCorps VISTA at Serve Rhode Island and interning at Seeds of Peace in New York City.
 I have also completed the Training of Trainers in nonviolence at the Institute for the Study and Practice of Nonviolence.
 Ever since I can remember I have hoped for peace and have been personally committed to it.
 Through my studies I have come to the realization that teaching peace and practicing peace is the foundation for lasting change.
 Without it, all attempts at equitable and sustainable political, social and economic development are exponentially more challenging.

 Cathren Housley’s professional work includes children’s book illustration, writing, and product design as well as performance, animation, and multi-media productions.
 She was recently awarded her 8th grant from the Rhode Island State Council on the Arts for her ongoing picture book/animation workshops in the RI Public Libraries.
 In recent years, Cathren has changed her focus from individual expression to community collaborative art.
 Cathren has contributed such public works as “The Great Serpent Mound” and the interactive Gong Oracle with its animated film, “The Art of Peace”.
 Joining with The Peace Flags Project at PeaceFest 2015, she began her largest work to date: “The Great American Peace Flag.”
 This giant reproduction of the U.S. flag features peace flags made by over 300 people from the state of RI.
-The finished Flag has been featured at the University of RI’s Center for Nonviolence and Peace Studies and as the back drop for the Caroline Cotter Concert to benefit the Peace Flags Project.
-Next on the agenda: The Rhode Island Peace Flag.
+The finished Flag has been featured at the University of RI’s Center for Nonviolence and Peace Studies, as the back drop for the Caroline Cotter Concert to benefit the Peace Flags Project as well as a backdrop for a Peace Concert by the East Providence Chorus..
+Next on the agenda: The United American Peace Flag.
 Look for it in 2017!

 Nittaya Saenbut is a development practitioner holding a Bachelor degree in English and Communication from Ubonratchathani University, Thailand, and a Master’s degree in Sustainable International Development from Brandeis University.
 Nittaya currently works as a family engagement program manager at the Center for Southeast Asians, focusing on family/community engagement in the education system, cultural understanding and competency and youth development.
 Born and raised in Thailand, Nittaya has experience working with rural communities focusing on youth development, education, community empowerment, gender equity and cross-cultural learning in West Africa, Southeast Asia.
 Because peace is both a process and an end, Nittaya’s approach to peace is to work toward social justice, including equity in education, socioeconomics, gender, and ethnic and racial rights.